fakhruddin2012/Machine-Learning/Regression/Multiple Linear Regression/Readme.md

 (5)Multiple linear regression requires at least two independent variables, which can be nominal, ordinal, or interval/ratio level variables.
 A rule of thumb for the sample size is that regression analysis requires at least 20 cases per independent variable in the analysis.
 Learn more about sample size here.

-# Steps used un the Notebook:
+# Steps used in the Notebook:
 (1)Importing the Library.

 (2)Importing and Exploring the dataset.